swtan346/tp/docs/UserGuide.md

 * `WARD` : Must only list at most **ONE** ward.
 * Only patients with tags (and appropriate ward, if specified) that encompass all the provided tags will be listed.
 <div markdown="span" class="alert alert-warning">
-    :exclamation: **Caution:** If you wish to list all patients, utilise the command `list` instead of using empty parameters.
+    :exclamation: <b>Caution:</b> If you wish to list all patients, utilise the command `list` instead of using empty parameters.
 Otherwise, it will assume that it is an invalid input.
 </div>
 * `list` results are permissive, meaning that specified tags will be treated as case-insensitive.
 Patients with tags that meet the above criteria will be listed.
 * For the `list` commands below, we assume the list contains 2 people, John Doe and Jane Doe)